Esri/geotrigger-editor/README.md

 # Geotrigger Editor

-White-label client-side editor for creating and editing Geotrigger rules.
+A client-side web application for creating and editing Geotrigger rules.

 ## Features